 There are of course many more things you can do with pointers.
 For example, arrays in C are really just pointers and there's the whole subject of pointer arithmetic that we skipped here.
 But I hope this gave you some idea of why pointers are useful and not something you need to fear.
 If you want to read some more about this topic, I recommend "Learn Rust With Entirely Too Many Linked Lists".

-2. If you need to save all the memory you can, you can add #[repr(packed)] to the struct, but this will lead to slower access times.
-For more information on data representation, read this page.
+to the struct, but this will lead to slower access times.
+For more information on data representation, read this page. ↩ -